gwollner/gwollner/README.md

 ### Hi, welcome to my profile!

-I've just created it to showcase my abilities, especially in data analytics and visualization.
+I've just created it to showcase my abilities, especially in data analytics and visualization, besides contributing to the community.

 ### About me:
-6 years working with data for business strategy, finance and operations MBA in Engineering Economics at UFRJ
+👨‍💻 6 years working with data for business strategy, finance and operations.
+👨‍🎓 MBA in Engineering Economics at UFRJ.
-Undergraduated in Marine Engineering at UFRJ
+👨‍🎓 Undergraduated in Marine Engineering at UFRJ.